ossobv/openvpn-u2f-setup/README.rst

 ::

-    # In a SystemD linked OpenVPN, this will trigger ask-password support.
+    # When OpenVPN is tied to SystemD, this will trigger ask-password support.
-    # You'll need to have a custom ask-password daemon available to
+    # You'll need to have the openvpn-u2f-ask-password daemon available to
-    # notify you that YubiKey authentication is needed.
+    # notify you that YubiKey authentication is needed and interact with it.
     auth-user-pass